netxms/netxms-doc/admin/installation.rst

      shown.
 Follow the prompts until the Select Components window opens.
   3. On the Select Components window, select |product_name| Server option and an appropriate database client library.
-You do not have to install database client library from |product_name| package, if it is already installed on the machine.
+You do not have to install database client library from |product_name| package, if it is already installed on the machine (however, it might be required to add folder where the client library is installed to system path).

     .. figure:: _images/win_netxms_setup_components.png